JetBrains/jpa-buddy-documentation/entity-designer/entity-designer.md

 ![ed-extract-to-mappedsuperclass.png](img/ed-extract-to-mappedsuperclass.png)

 Next choose the desired attributes and methods to include in the MappedSuperclass.
 JPA Buddy will automatically apply the existing annotations to the extracted attributes.
+Note that any attribute used in the methods will be included as well.

 ![extract-to-mappedsuperclass.png](img/extract-to-mappedsuperclass.png)

-After applying the parameters above, our Pet entity will extend from the following generated class:
+After applying the parameters above, our Pet entity will extend from the following generated class removing the extracted attributes:

 ```java
 //Getters and setters are omitted for brevity